adriana-guillen/Text-Analytics-VOC/README.md

-# Voice of the Customer (VOC): Sentiment Analysis for Operational Experience.
+# Voice of the Customer (VOC): Sentiment Analysis for Operational Intelligence.

 ## 1. Executive Summary.